awsdocs/aws-cost-management-user-guide/doc_source/manage-cost-categories.md

 **Is not**
 The exact match operation used to filter for the exact value that is not specified\.

+**Is absent**
+The exact match operation used to exclude the tag key that matches this value\.

 **Contains**
 The approximate match used to filter for a text string containing this value\.
 This value is case sensitive\.